A Comprehensive Study on the Robustness of Image Classification and Object Detection in Remote Sensing: Surveying and Benchmarking: Introduction

 \begin{itemize}

-\item \textbf{Comprehensive survey and benchmark on the robustness of DNNs-based models.} To the best of our knowledge, this study represents the first comprehensive survey and benchmark effort to investigate the robustness of image classification and object detection models in the field of RS, specifically in the presence of both natural and adversarial noises (see Table \ref{table:top5} for the top-5 robust models against different noises).
+\item \textbf{Comprehensive survey.} We conduct a comprehensive survey to systematically explore and assess the robustness of DNNs-based models.
+Our investigation encompasses diverse perspectives, including but not limited to the type of noise, attack domain, and the level of the attacker's knowledge.
+Moreover, we extend our analysis to cover typical applications, such as object detection, image classification, \etc.

-\item \textbf{Creation of benchmark datasets\footnote{\url{https://github.com/wangxiaofei2022/Robustness-Evaluation}} with various noises.} This paper presents publicly available datasets containing a diverse range of 7 natural noises and 9 adversarial noises, specifically designed for image classification and object detection tasks.
-These datasets have been carefully derived from optical RS imagery, serving as a valuable resource for the research community and facilitating advancements in the field of robustness analysis.
+\item \textbf{Rigorous benchmark.} Building upon the foundation of the thorough survey, we also devise a rigorous framework that facilitates the evaluation of model robustness.
+This framework includes several key components, namely the construction of datasets with added noise\footnote{\url{https://github.com/wangxiaofei2022/Robustness-Evaluation}}, robustness testing procedures, and robustness evaluation methods.

-\item \textbf{Rigorous and extensive experiments.} To ensure a comprehensive evaluation of the robustness of DNNs-based models, we have conducted a systematic investigation into the performance of 23 image classifiers and 20 object detectors.
-These models encompass a diverse range of mainstream architectures and have been rigorously evaluated on several large-scale optical RS datasets, as well as their corresponding versions with introduced noises.
+\item \textbf{Systematical experiments.} By employing the proposed framework, we meticulously and systematically investigate the robustness of typical DL algorithms within the specific domains of object detection and image classification.
+Our examination involves rigorous testing and evaluation procedures, allowing us to gain comprehensive insights into the resilience of these algorithms under various conditions (see Table \ref{table:top5} for the top-5 robust models against different noises).

-\item \textbf{In-depth analyses.} Through rigorous and comprehensive experiments, we have derived insightful and intriguing findings that shed light on the potential connection between adversarial perturbation generation and model training.
+\item \textbf{In-depth analysis.} Through extensive surveying and rigorous benchmarking, we have derived insightful and intriguing findings that shed light on the potential connection between adversarial perturbation generation and model training.
 These findings contribute to a deeper understanding of the sensitivity and vulnerability exhibited by various DNNs-based models across different tasks.
 By uncovering these relationships, our study offers valuable insights into the robustness of DNNs in the face of adversarial attacks and provides a foundation for developing more resilient and robust models in the future.

 \end{itemize}